-Deadline: applications can be made at any time.
-Further information: Bringing People Together | The National Lottery Community Fund (tnlcommunityfund.org.uk) Back to content page Allotment Gardens Trust Purpose: Grants of are available for the improvement and development of facilities on registered and permitted sites.
+Deadline: There is no deadline and applications are being accepted on an ongoing basis.
+Further information: Climate Action Fund | The National Lottery Community Fund (tnlcommunityfund.org.uk) Back to content page Allotment Gardens Trust Purpose: Grants of are available for the improvement and development of facilities on registered and permitted sites.
 The funding is being made available by the National Allotment Gardens Trust which aims to advance and improve the Allotments/Gardens movement through education, training, workshops and support.
 Non-statutory sites may also be granted funding if a long-term lease is in place.
 Who can apply: registered Allotment Associations and committees across the UK.
 Funding: between £250 and £2,000 Deadline: Applications will be assessed by the Board of Trustees on a quarterly basis.
 The deadlines for the applications are 1st Jan, 1st April, 1st July, 1st October.
-Further information: Welcome to NAG Trust - NAGTNAGT | National Allotment Gardens Trust Back to content page Asda Foundation's Empowering Local Communities Fund Purpose: Grants are available to support a broad range of activities that contribute towards transforming communities and improving lives across the UK.
+Further information: Welcome to NAG Trust - NAGTNAGT | National Allotment Gardens Trust Back to content page Asda Foundation's Empowering Local Communities Fund - CLOSING SOON Purpose: Grants are available to support a broad range of activities that contribute towards transforming communities and improving lives across the UK.
 The focus of this funding round is to address the impact the rising cost of living is having on communities and supporting refugees arriving in the UK.
 Who can apply: Community groups and organisations.
-Funding: up to £1,500.